Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto_secnumcloud/guide.en-gb.md

 Estimate total disk space needed, plus redundancy if applicable.
 If your workloads require high IOPS, vSAN is the preferred option.

-### Step 2.3: Plan target network
+### Step 2.3: Plan the target network

-Plan how your virtual network will be recreated using NSX-T:
+Plan your virtual network using NSX-T:

-- Decide which segments will be VLAN-backed vs. overlay
+- Only **overlay segments** are supported; VLAN-backed segments are not allowed
-- Identify gateway needs (Tier-0 and Tier-1)
+- Define Tier-0 and Tier-1 gateway needs based on internal routing
-- Evaluate firewalling rules and north/south traffic
+- Configure firewall rules for east-west traffic

-If you need to expose services on the internet, you can:

-- Request public IPs via your `Hosted Private Cloud`{.action}
+No direct internet exposure is permitted.
+All access must go through approved bastion or VPN links.

+> [!primary]
-- Migrate your existing IP ranges using the [Bring Your Own IP (BYOIP)](/links/network/byoip) feature
+> The [Bring Your Own IP (BYOIP)](/links/network/byoip) feature is not available in SecNumCloud environments.

 ## Step 3: Enable access to the vCenter

-Access to vCenter is restricted by default in all OVHcloud HPC environments.
+Access to `vCenter`{.action} is restricted by default in SecNumCloud environments.

-You must explicitly allow your admin IPs to reach the `vCenter`{.action} endpoint.

-To do so:
+You must request access from OVHcloud Support.

-1. Log in to the [OVHcloud Control Panel](/links/manager)
+1. Open a support ticket from the [OVHcloud Control Panel](/links/manager)
 2. Select your `Hosted Private Cloud`{.action}
-3. Go to the `Secure SSL Gateway`{.action} tab
-4. Add your source infrastructure IPs and Zerto components to the whitelist
+3. Provide the list of source IPs that require access

-For step-by-step instructions, refer to [Authorise IPs to connect to vCenter](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/autoriser_des_ip_a_se_connecter_au_vcenter).
+For step-by-step instructions, refer to [Authorize IPs to connect to vCenter](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/autoriser_des_ip_a_se_connecter_au_vcenter).

 ## Step 4: Configure roles and permissions